What is Leaky Gut Syndrome & how can CBD affect it?

 There are many reasons why gut permeability changes.
 It could be due to a damaged upper protective layer of the gut.
 However, that is not all, and leaky gut syndrome may also occur due to changes in gut mucous production, which plays a vital role in intestinal barrier function.

-Additionally, researchers think that there are many other causes for the leaky gut syndrome, like altered local immune responses, inflammation, and even changes in the gut microbiota.
+Additionally, researchers think that there are many other causes for the it, like altered local immune responses, inflammation, and even changes in the gut microbiota.

 It means that leaky gut syndrome is present in almost all gastrointestinal disorders.
 These changes in gut permeability have many health consequences like poor absorption of nutrients, greater absorption of toxins, penetration of pathogens through the gut wall, and much more.